tidota/swarm-stage/README.md

 # Swarming of Multiple Robots on Stage

 This contains code to simulate swarming of multiple robots, which runs on Stage simulator.
+A swarm of robots forms a path from the starting point to the destination in an unknown environment.
+The program is based on the algorithm proposed by Nouyan et al. ([Path formation in a robot swarm](https://link.springer.com/article/10.1007/s11721-007-0009-6)).

-A very simple robot is designed to follow a set of rules to interact with the environment locally, and a group of robots engenders emergence of more compilated behaviors as a whole system.
+An individual robot is designed to follow a set of rules to interact with the environment locally, and a group of robots engenders emergence of more compilated behaviors as a whole system.

 <img src="./img/footbot_stage.png" width="150"> <img src="./img/footbots_stage.png" width="300"> <img src="./img/demo_stage_large2.png" width="300">